boystrange/ProgramVerification/src/Chapter/Logic/LessThan.lagda.md

     [le-zero] ------    [le-succ] --------------
               0 <= x              1 + x <= 1 + y

-As we will see in a [later chapter](Chapter.Fun.Division.html), this is not the only conceivable inference system that defines non-strict inequality.
+As we will see in a [later section](Chapter.Fun.Division.html), this is not the only conceivable inference system that defines non-strict inequality.
 However, it turns out to be a convenient one in most situations.

 ```
 infix 4 _<=_

 data _<=_ : ℕ -> ℕ -> Set where
-  le-zero : {x : ℕ} -> 0 <= x
+  le-zero : ∀{x : ℕ} -> 0 <= x
-  le-succ : {x y : ℕ} -> x <= y -> succ x <= succ y
+  le-succ : ∀{x y : ℕ} -> x <= y -> succ x <= succ y
 ```

 The axiom `le-zero` proves that `0` is the least element, whereas